-Abilities, Inc.: Long Island, NY: Abilities, Inc. helps people with disabilities achieve their potential through work they enjoy.
+Abilities, Inc.: Long Island, New York-based Abilities, Inc. helps people with disabilities achieve their potential through work they enjoy.
 For over fifty-eight years we have trained people with disabilities in the skills they need to compete for and get satisfying jobs.

 Achilles International: National non-profit organization for disabled runners.
 Has 65 regional chapters.
 Sponsors Freedom Team of Wounded Veterans.

 Adaptive Sports Foundation: East Coast adaptive summer and winter sports program.